Zelogx Platform - Demo Gallery

 Open the Pritunl URL (for example: https://172.16.21.9).
 Use the initial credentials shown earlier (username: pritunl, password: the one displayed in Notes).
 Change the password if you like.

-Open the Users tab and add organizations.
-Create organizations named pj01, pj02, … pj08 to match the isolated networks.
+Open the Users tab and see organizations automatically registered by MSL Setup.
+The organizations named pj01, pj02, … pj08 are match the isolated tenant networks.

 Click “Click to download profile” next to a user to download a .tar package containing the VPN client profile.
 Send this profile to remote users securely.
 They can import it into Pritunl or OpenVPN to connect — the same method you used to connect to the demo.